CS112-F17/labs/lab2.md

       * `public double bitsToBytes(int bits)` - takes as input a number of bits and converts to bytes.
 A byte is 8 bits.
       * `public double celsiusToFahrenheit(int tempInCel)` - takes as input a temperature in celsius and converts to fahrenheit.
 Tfar = Tcel * 9/5 + 32.
       * `public int dayOfYear(int day, String month)` - takes as input a day and month and returns the day number of the year.
 Assume the year is 2017 (not a leap year).
 January 1 is day number 1.
 February 1 is day number 32.
 December 31 is day number 365.
 Return -1 if the day is invalid for the specified month or if the month is not a valid month.
 The parameter month must be the complete month spelled out beginning with a capital letter.
   - Create a class `ConversionsDriver`.
-The logic in the `main` method of `Driver` will be as follows:
+The logic in the `main` method of `ConversionsDriver` will be as follows:
       * Create an instance of `ConversionsHelper`
       * Prompt the user for a number of bits
       * Print the result of using the `bitsToBytes` method to convert the user's value to bytes.